Anticipatory Music Transformer: Music as a Temporal Point Process

+\paragraph{Modeling Temporal Point Processes.} Much of the machine learning literature on temporal point processes focuses on modeling conditional intensity functions \citep{du2016recurrent,mei2017neural, omi2019fully,zuo2020transformer}.
+In contrast, we will model the probability distribution over the next event in a time-ordered sequence.
+In this regard, our work is most comparable to~\citet{shchur2020intensity}; but whereas that work models continuous densities, we model discrete distributions over quantized time values.
+This allows us to directly apply the full modern machinery of causal autoregressive transformers and large language models to modeling point processes.

 \paragraph{Modeling Arrival Times.} Stochastic arrival times $\at_i$ are the defining characteristic of a temporal point process.
 In Section~\ref{sec:encoding} we propose an \emph{arrival-time tokenization} that represents a realization of a marked point process as a sequence of (discretized) arrival times and marks.
 In Section~\ref{sec:aar} we exploit an invariance of this sequence representation (context-free subsequences) to create anticipation.
 We also consider an \emph{interarrival-time tokenization} that is comparable to encodings used in recent work on music generation \citep{huang2018music,donahue2019lakhnes,payne2019musenet,oore2020time}.
 Both of these encodings reduce point process modeling to sequence density estimation.
-This allows us to directly apply the full modern machinery of causal autoregressive transformers and large language models to modeling point process data.
 However, only the proposed arrival-time encoding facilitates the construction of anticipation.

-\paragraph{Related Work on Modeling Point Processes.} In the temporal point processes literature, substantial work focuses on modeling a conditional intensity function \citep{du2016recurrent,omi2019fully,zuo2020transformer}, e.g., the Hawkes process~\citep{mei2017neural}.
-In contrast, we directly model the point process itself (density estimation).
-In this regard, our work is most comparable to~\citet{shchur2020intensity}; but whereas that work models continuous densities, we model discrete distributions over quantized time values.
-Older work on music rasterizes time with a uniformly sampled grid~\citep{boulanger2012modeling} (i.e., a piano-roll).
-In the piano-roll setting, there are strong solutions to accompaniment and infilling tasks that avoid the complexity of asynchronicity that we address in this paper \citep{hadjeres2017deepbach,huang2017counterpoint,pati2019learning,chen2020music}.
-However, for diverse and rhythmically intricate music data (including \dataset) piano-roll rasterization comes at a cost: if the rasterization is coarse then rhythmic detail is lost, and if the rasterization is fine then the dimensionality of these piano-rolls becomes unwieldy.